-Voice bulletins are recorded onto a four-track cassette recorder or read live.
-A Peavey equalizer is used to control the quality of the audio output, and an AMR 64 audio mixer sends the signals to the transmitters.
-The console also houses an ARRL-Lab-designed AFSK generator, line-voltage and phase-angle monitor and a switchboard that allows the station operator to manually control keying functions and transmitter power output.
+Voice bulletins are read live.
+An AMR 64 audio mixer sends the signals to the transmitters.
+The console also houses a line-voltage and phase-angle monitor and a switchboard that allows the station operator to manually control keying functions and transmitter power output.
 Two Icom receivers--an IC-725 and an IC-R7000--monitor actual on-the-air transmissions.

 Facing the console, housed in its own 8-foot-wide, floor-to-ceiling cabinet is the six-bay equipment rack housing a patch panel and all the bulletin transmitters.
 Tall sliding glass panels allow access to the equipment but also isolate the equipment from the main room.

 The Harris RF-3200 HF transceivers and amplifers that had been in operation since 1989 have long since been retired.
 The complement of transmitters is as follows: